guillemontecinos/itp-residency-2020-2021/three-js/tutorial/intro-to-threejs.md

   <img src="https://github.com/guillemontecinos/itp-residency-2020-2021/blob/master/three-js/tutorial/assets/cube-control.gif" align="middle" width="60%">
 </p>

-## Importing an OBJ file
+## Importing an .OBJ file

-Befor attempting to import the 3D model to our scene, let's add a an [`HemisphereLight`](https://threejs.org/docs/index.html#api/en/lights/HemisphereLight) that represents the sky light and will help us out improve the model's display.
+Befor importing the 3D model to our scene let's add an [`HemisphereLight`](https://threejs.org/docs/index.html#api/en/lights/HemisphereLight) that simulates the sky light.
 It is recomendable to include this type of lights when importing 3D models, because it takes the sky and ground colors and fades from one to the another, projecting them on the model's material.

 ```js
 const skyColor = 0xB1E1FF
 const groundColor = 0xB97A20